Gerald Heard: Career

-Heard was the guiding light and a helpful resident sage but, by nature, he was neither an organizer nor a manager.
+Taking the role of resident sage, Heard acted as the guiding light; but by nature he was neither an organizer nor a manager.
 Felix Greene, a nephew of Christopher Isherwood, had filled those roles.
 Professionally, Greene ultimately pursued a career in journalism and film-making, but at the founding of Trabuco, he had exercised some talent in the planning of architecture and land-development.
-Soon after the very able Greene left the community and got married, the practical side of life at Trabuco College began to slide.
-Heard deeded the land and facilities to the Vedanta Society of Southern California, which still maintains the facility as the Ramakrishna Monastery and retreat.
+Soon after Greene left the community and got married, the practical side of life at Trabuco College began to slide.
+Heard deeded the land and facilities to the Vedanta Society of Southern California, which still maintains the facility as a Ramakrishna monastery and retreat.

+In the mid-1950s, Heard was featured as series lecturer in the Sequoia Seminars (a precursor to the Esalen Institute), organized by Emilia and Harold Rathbun, PhD.

 Psychedelics

 In 1954 Heard tried mescaline and, in 1955 tried LSD.
 He felt that, used properly, these had strong potential to "enlarge Man's mind" by allowing a person to see beyond his ego.

 In August 1956, Alcoholics Anonymous founder Bill Wilson first took LSD—under Heard's guidance and with the officiating presence of Sidney Cohen, a psychiatrist then with the California Veterans Administration Hospital.
 According to Wilson, the session allowed him to re-experience a spontaneous spiritual experience he had had years before, which had enabled him to overcome his own alcoholism.
 In the late 1950s, Heard also worked with psychiatrist Cohen to introduce others to LSD, including John Huston and Steve Allen.
 With experience, Heard arrived at a judicious view of the value of psychedelics, since at their best the insights and ecstasies they facilitate are temporary states.
 Religion writer Don Lattin wrote that Heard's view was "LSD might provide an experience of the great mysteries, but it offered no instant answers."

-Heard delivered a series of public lectures, as part of the Sequoia Seminars program, on the topics of history, sciences, and cultural issues, also going into his views on the metaphysical connection with higher realities or Divine realms.
-The program was offered in the Santa Cruz Mountains near Ben Lomond, California, not far from Stanford University.
-He mentioned the potential value of psychedelic substances (which were not yet banned or highly controlled at that time).

-Heard was responsible for introducing the then unknown Huston Smith to Aldous Huxley.
+Heard was also responsible for introducing the then unknown Huston Smith to Aldous Huxley.
 Smith became one of the pre-eminent religious studies scholars in the United States.
 His book The World's Religions is a classic in the field, has sold over two million copies and is considered a particularly useful introduction to comparative religion.
-The meeting with Huxley led eventually to Smith's connection to Timothy Leary.
+The meeting with Huxley led eventually to Smith's brief connection to Timothy Leary.